OmarMiniesy/Notes/Security/OSINT.md

 > [CrunchBase](http://www.crunchbase.com) is a database where details about founders, investors, buyouts, and acquisitions

-> Whois database has information about owner, street address, email address, and technical contacts of an Internet domain
+> Whois database has information about owner, street address, email address, and technical contacts of an Internet domain.
-> `whois` on linux
+> `whois` on linux.

 ---